 |$2,000 - $2,999||978||10.5||6.4||3113|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in economy.id by .id, the population experts.

-Analysis of the local labour force individual income levels in the City of Adelaide in 2016 compared to South Australia shows that there was a higher proportion earning a high income (those earning $1,750 per week or more) as well as a higher proportion of low income persons (those earning less than $500 per week).
+Analysis of the resident workers individual income levels in the City of Adelaide in 2016 compared to South Australia shows that there was a higher proportion earning a high income (those earning $1,750 per week or more) as well as a higher proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the people in the local labour force in the City of Adelaide and South Australia were:
+The major differences between the weekly income of the resident workers in the City of Adelaide and South Australia were: